fewlines-education/dev-bootcamp-exercises/02_programming/01_variables/00_getting_started/README.md

 ## Specs

-With your terminal, navigate with the command `cd wantedRepository` to enter a repository.
+With your terminal, navigate with the command `cd wantedFolder` to enter a folder.
 You can then navigate to the exercise folder which usually starts with a number, followed by the name of the exercise.

 **Note**: Use the command `ls` in your terminal to see a list of all the files and folders at your current location.

-In the `src` repository, open the `index.js` file and code the following specifications:
+In the `src` folder, open the `index.js` file and code the following specifications:

 - The variable `booleanVariable` must be given a boolean value `true`;
 - Uncomment the ligne `// const nullVariable = null;` by deleting the characters `//`;
 - The variable `greetingVariable` must be given the string value `"Hello World!"`.

-Once you are done, you can launch tests by executing the command `yarn test` from the exercise repository.
+Once you are done, you can launch tests by executing the command `yarn test` from the exercise folder.

 Once the tests are all passed, you can move on to the next exercise!
 Don't hesitate to ask for help to your teachers!